-It is not necessary to obtain a permit to handle, offer for transport or transport dangerous goods if the TDG Act and Regulations are fully complied with.
+It is not necessary to obtain a permit to handle, offer for transport or transport dangerous goods if the Dangerous Goods Transportation and Handling Act and regulations are fully complied with.

 Permits issued are valid only for road transportation within the province of Alberta.

 Transport Canada issues permits that are valid for the transportation of dangerous goods between provinces.

 The following are examples of permits that may be obtained: